sybrew/The-SEO-Framework-Extension-Manager/extensions/free/origin/trunk/readme.md

 ### Clean up the web

-Within WordPress, you can easily upload and manage your media.
+You can easily upload and manage your media, such as images, within WordPress.
+Most website owners use these as attachments in posts.
-This media, for example, an image, is often placed inside post content.

-WordPress creates a new page as a placeholder for each attachment.
-These pages are not beneficial for most websites, because your visitors won't see the initially intended context.
-These pages are also harmful to SEO, as there's often no content attached.
+But, WordPress creates a new page as a placeholder for each attachment.
+These pages are not beneficial for most websites because your visitors won't see your initially intended context.
+These placeholder pages also harm SEO, as there's often no readable content attached.

-With Origin, all attachment pages will redirect your visitors to the best page available.
-Albeit the original content, or the plain attachment itself.
+With Origin, all attachment pages will redirect your visitors to the best page available, albeit the original content or the actual attachment itself.

 ## Usage